MWyssy/ce-intro-terraform-public/README.md

 **Screenshots**

-Once you have a successfull `terraform apply` take a screenshot showing the output from the command line and a second screenshot showing your EC2 instance running in the console.
+Once you have a successful `terraform apply` outcome, take a screenshot showing the output from the command line and a second screenshot showing your EC2 instance running in the console.
 The screenshots should be placed within the **learn-terraform-aws-instance** directory.

 ===